Do Americans and Canadians living in Spain have to file taxes?

 - Have you spent more than 183 days in Spain during the calendar year (taking into account temporary absences)?

 - Is your main source of income located in Spain?

 - Are your spouse or children under 18 years tax residents in Spain?

 Are you also a tax resident of another country?
-If one of the above conditions are met it is necessary to check if, according to the internal Tax Law of another country, that person is considered a tax resident in that country (in our case we are talking about the USA or Canada).
-If this is the case, and only if both countries are considering the individual a tax resident in accordance to their own rules, the Double tax Treaty signed between the countries must be consulted to settle the tiebreaker rules.
+If one of the above conditions are met it is necessary to check if, according to the internal Tax Law of another country, that person is considered a tax resident in that country as well.
+If this is the case, and only if both countries are considering the individual a tax resident in accordance to their own rules, the Double tax Treaty signed between the countries (assuming there is one) must be consulted to settle the tiebreaker rules.

 I explain all that below.